Financial Aid & Scholarships

 Planning ahead and saving your money should be your first step.
 Start early to identify sources of financial assistance.
 Don't wait until you've been accepted, or even until you've chosen a program.
 Know what's available now.

 Keep in mind that affordable opportunities do exist for studying abroad.
 Financial aid may apply to most programs and scholarships are available.
 Do not be discouraged.
-Review the financial aid/scholarship information and speak to Andrew Lucas in International Education to review affordable possibilities.
+Review the financial aid/scholarship information and speak to the Office of International Education to review affordable possibilities.

 If you qualify for financial aid (federal aid, grants, loans, scholarships, etc.) through SUNY Cobleskill, you can transfer that aid to an approved study abroad program in most cases.
 If you are currently receiving aid, you should apply for renewal of financial aid just as you would if you were staying on campus.

-Andrew Lucas in International Education can help you create a budget for your particular study abroad program.
+The Office of International Education can help you create a budget for your particular study abroad program.
 This budget will serve as the basis for determining your financial need with the Financial Aid Office for the term abroad.
 If the expense budget is higher than expenses at SUNY Cobleskill, you may request additional funds, in the form of loans, to cover the excess expense, or apply a larger portion of your financial aid toward the abroad term.
-Some restrictions do apply, so discuss financial aid with Andrew Lucas in International Education early in your planning.
+Some restrictions do apply, so discuss financial aid with the Office of International Education early in your planning.

 Learn more about financial aid opportunities through Diversity Abroad's Study Abroad Financial Aid Center. >